-The periodic review of the PBRF is scheduled to begin mid-2019.
+The periodic review of the PBRF is underway.
 It will examine the ways that the government can continue to support research excellence by improving the effectiveness and efficiency of PBRF settings and ensuring that it delivers solid outcomes for learners, businesses, communities and New Zealand as a nation.